johnypark/mytflib/README.md

 [![PyPI version](https://badge.fury.io/py/mytflib.svg)](https://badge.fury.io/py/mytflib)   [![Downloads](https://pepy.tech/badge/mytflib)](https://pepy.tech/project/mytflib)

 My Tensorflow Library is utility of codes for better tensorflow usage.
 It is written to help faster and more efficient training pipeline for big data analysis.
+This package is especially useful if you are struggling with large training dataset with imbalanced classes.

 It consist of four main parts: